preesm/preesm.github.io/_tutos/06-advancedmemory.md

 ![](/assets/tutos/advancedmemory/treesplit.png)

 Each output range corresponding to a slice is matched in the corresponding range of the input buffer, thus creating overlaps between the matched input ranges.
-It is interesting to note that the first and the last ranges of the output buffer are partially matched outside the boundaries of the input byte range \[0; 72\[.
-The bytes within the \[0, nbTokens*tokenSize\[ range of a buffer are called "real" bytes, and bytes outside this range are called "virtual" bytes.
+It is interesting to note that the first and the last ranges of the output buffer are partially matched outside the boundaries of the input byte range ```[0, 72[```.
+The bytes within the ```[0, nbTokens*tokenSize[``` range of a buffer are called "real" bytes, and bytes outside this range are called "virtual" bytes.

+#### Script Rules

 When writing a new memory script, the following rules must be respected:

 *   A match can be created only between an input and an output buffer.
 It is strictly forbidden to match an input with another input or an output with another output.
 *   A range of byte of an output buffer can not be matched several times by overlapping matches.